 The story of Persona 5 will explore the nature of modern society and how our people find themselves oppressed by the rules placed upon them.
 Persona 5’s narrative will be driven by its characters and the problems they must overcome, both personally, and as phantom thieves.

 By working together wtih your friends you must explore a mysterious place know as 'The Palace'.
 This place represents the distorted minds of adults in the real world.
+It seems Persona 5 focuses heavily on the youth of Japan, reflecting on the pressure they feel in the wider world.

 To save them you must steal special treasure to reform their distored minds, hence your moniker as The Phantom Thieves.
 There is a greater evil at work which remains to be discovered, and it's your job to stop it.